Hanna Krasowski

 Research interests

-reinforcement learning \(\cdot\) formal methods \(\cdot\) autonomous systems \(\cdot\) systems biology
+machine learning \(\cdot\) formal methods \(\cdot\) autonomous systems \(\cdot\) systems biology

 Software packages